santifiorino/license-plate-recognition/readme.md

 # License Plate Recognizer (Argentina)

-This weekend I set a goal to make a license plate recognizer in 2 days.
+I set the goal of making a license plate recognizer in a weekend.
 This is my first image processing project.
-I've worked with most of the libraries featured on this project before, but for smaller and different things.
-This is a simple solution, using a very curated set of images (good quality, parked cars, good lighting, etc.).
-I'm being not so careful with the image filters, thresholds, and the filtering of the contours since I just wanted to learn how all this works- if I wanted to make it work for a bigger quantity of pictures I know exactly which parts I would have to nitpick, and I don't think it's worth it.
+It's a simple solution, using a very curated set of images (good quality, parked cars, good lighting, etc.).
+I'm being not so careful with the image filters, thresholds, and the filtering of the contours, since I just wanted to learn the processes and workflow- if I wanted to make it work for a real project, now I know exactly how to approach it and which parts I would have to nitpick.
 Now let's get to the procedure.

 Let's use this picture as an example.